-- Remove any pastry paper from your bread - the brioche loaves at Trader Joe's often have the thin paper attached to the bottom of the loaf.
-If your loaf has the paper too, just gently remove the paper before making this recipe.
+- Remove any pastry paper from your bread - if your bread has thin paper attached to the bottom of the loaf, gently remove the paper before making the recipe.

 - Soak the bread evenly - make sure all sides of the bread get thoroughly and evenly soaked in the egg mixture.
 To make soaking even easier, pour the egg mixture into a cake pan and lay the bread slices evenly out in the egg mixture.

 - Using stale vs. fresh bread - if you have stale bread and want to use it, go for it.
 The stale may absorb a bit more of the egg wash than will fresh, but it's not required for this recipe to succeed.
 I almost always make this bread with fresh bread and the resulting texture is perfect.

 - Use a hot skillet - a hot skillet creates that beautiful french toast finish.
 Make sure your skillet is nice and toasty and your oil has melted before you add the slices of bread.

 - Keep your cooked french toast warm while cooking the rest (if desired): to serve all the toast warm at the same time, keep cooked pieces of the french toast on an oven-safe plate in an oven preheated to 200 degrees Fahrenheit while you cook the remaining French toast.

 Top the French toast with all of your favorite toppings, such as:

 - Maple syrup

 - Chocolate chips